acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 `Concession` is used when an causal relation expected from one of the arguments is cancelled or denied by the situation described in the other.
 Concession is related to CONTRAST in that it highlights a difference between utterance and anchor.
 Semantically, the connective indicates that one of the sentences describes a situation A which causes C, while the other asserts (or implies) ¬C. Alternatively, one sentences denotes a fact that triggers a set of potential consequences, while the other denies one or more of them (cf. Bunt & Prasad 2016, Prasad et al. 2007, p.32,34; Webber et al. 2019a, p.24).
 Diagnostic discourse markers (either at the `expectation-raiser` or the `contra-expectation` argument) are _although_ or _even though_, a diagnostic discourse marker at `contra-expectation` is _however_.
 Note that _but_, taken as diagnostic discourse marker of `Contrast` is usually also applicable to `Concession`.
 Annotate `Concession` for cases in which `however` can be used in place of `but`.

 > Note that concessive connectives can also be used in a rhetorical or pragmatic way where their semantic conditions do not hold.
 Such cases of "apparent Concession" are included here, as well, but MUST be documented in comments.
 This includes cases in which the speech act associated with the `expectation-raiser` is cancelled or denied by the `contra-expectation` or its speech act.
 So far, this has been observed for `contra-expectation`, only (Webber et al., 2019, p.24, PDTB3 Comparison.Concession+SpeechAct).

+> Note that concessions can hold not only between utterances, but also, between (speech) acts.
+In the following, the concession is between direct speech and the (continuation of) the movement, not with the statement that the movement began.
+This can be lexicalized with the marker sequence _however, now_

+- (19.a) So as the fog bank flowed onward we fell back before it until we were half a mile from the house (...).
+- (19.b) **[Concession]** "We are going too far , " said Holmes .
+(Doyle, Baskerville)

 #### `expectation-raiser`